 This series also offers improved customer connection access, which helps to decrease installation costs.
 Generac also offers a cellular remote monitoring system that allows business owners to check the status of their generator from anywhere in the world, using a computer, tablet, or smartphone.

-Looking to backup your entire home, or more items than usual?
+Looking to back up your entire home, or more items than usual?
 The Protector Series also has models for large or custom homes to power essential appliances and modern technologies during power outages, allowing homeowners and their families to continue living life comfortably and without interruption.
+Businesses and their necessary operations are covered too.

-Protector series generators are available in both single-phase and three-phase models, and while at the annual training session, Catherine also did quite a bit of work with Protector three-phase generators.
+Protector series generators are available in both single-phase and three-phase models, and while training for recertification as a technician, Catherine did quite a bit of work with Protector three-phase generators.

 Three-phase generators work by producing three separate waves of AC power that operate in a sequence, ensuring that there is always a continuous flow of energy and that the power supplied tends to be steadier and more consistent as it may with single-phase generators.
 The type used depends on the application.
 Three-phase service is generally not available to residences in the USA.
 It is used in most commercial and industrial buildings.
 Three-phase power also allows the use of smaller motors and smaller wires to supply and utilize the same amount of energy.